Yoinksawse/LooeyDooeySimAnnealingCode/README.md

 # MathJournalSimulatedAnnealing
-A simulated annealing algorithm implemented for a school math journal project.
+A simulated annealing algorithm designed to optimize product dimensions as to minimize cost.

 # About this project
 This was all coded in under 15 minutes.
-The program accepts parameters $V$ (volume), $H_c$ (height of cyllinder) and $H_k$ (height of cone).
+The program accepts parameters $V$ (total volume), $H_c$ (height of cyllinder) and $H_k$ (height of cone).
 The aannealing algorithm accepts the time limit in seconds, $T$ and $\alpha$, and returns the proposed ideal solution.